 The Centre for International Education (CIE) was established in 1989 and is one of only ten 'University Research Centres' at Sussex.

 Our research is interdisciplinary and reflective of a membership drawn from across the University and its wider network of associates and friends, locally, nationally and internationally.
 The Centre is located within the School of Education & Social Work and is a constitutive part of a cross-university focus on International Development Studies.
-The University of Sussex was ranked as best in the world for International Development Studies by the QS World University Rankings in 2017, 2018, 2019 and 2020.
+The University of Sussex was ranked as best in the world for International Development Studies by the QS World University Rankings for th last five years (ie. 2017-21).

 See also CIE's response to the current global pandemic crisis in its paper: Living in a world of Uncertainty, Disruption and Accelerating Inequalities.

 CIE's central focus is on Education and International Development within the Global South and its diaspora.
 Our aim is to contribute to international and national debates about policy, practice and global relations through research, teaching and publications.
 Our work is driven by a philosophy that improved educational opportunities have important implications for social justice and equality, social and civic participation, improved wellbeing, health and economic growth.
 CIE is a centre of excellence, and recognised internationally as a leading actor in the field of International Development and Education, with many of our members contributing to key global debates.